grompe/BTWTweak/README.md

   cobblestone/stonebrick slabs to full blocks, book from cut tanned leather, grinding sandstone back to sand and concentrated hellfire back to dust.

 - A bunch of bugfixes.
-For example, you will no longer die from fall damage when docking on a slab in a boat after a long travel.
+For example, you will no longer experience severe hunger loss while climbing a ladder.
 For a complete list of bug fixes, check the changelog.

 # A bit further to the game: